lumail/lumail/README.md

 lumail
 ======

-lumail is a simple console-based email client which is in the process of being developed.
+lumail is a modal console-based email client, which has built in support for scripting via Lua.

-It is a modal-mailclient, which means that you're always in one of three states:
+The email client is a modal application, which means that you're *always* in one of three
+states:

 * Interacting with lists of mailboxes.
 * Interacting with lists of messages.
 * Interacting with a single message.

+This suits my email tastes, although I appreciate it perhaps isn't for everybody.

 Code
 ----

-Code is written in C++, and is largely inspired by the proof of concept project I hacked together in a couple of days:
+The application is developed in C++, and is largely inspired by the proof of concept project I hacked together in a couple of days:

 * cmail
     * https://github.com/skx/cmail/

+The dependencies are pretty straightforward:

+* lua 5.1 - The scripting language
+* ncurses - The console-graphics library.
+* mimetic - The MIME-library.

+Upon a Debian GNU/Linux system you may install them via:

+     # apt-get install libncurses-dev liblua5.1-0-dev lua5.1 libmimetic-dev

+Building the code should be as simple as cloning the repository and running "`make`".

+From there it may be executed directly, although you might wish to make tweaks to the supplied configuration file `lumail.lua`.

 Current Status